-Each student at FLBC participates in Christian service, earning one college credit for 20 hours of service.
+Each student at FLBC who participates in twenty hours of Christian service is eligible to apply for one Christian Service credit per semester.
 Some students teach Sunday school in a local church, others lead youth groups on Wednesday nights, and many serve in children’s ministry.
 Other students have volunteered at crisis pregnancy centers, counseled at youth lock-ins or weekend retreats, or partnered with inner-city homeless ministries.

 Bible Camp Ministry

 FLBC students often find positions at Bible camps in the summer.
 These campus have included the Association Retreat Center in Osceola, WI, Park River Bible Camp in Park River, ND, Camp Okoboji in Milford, IA, and Inspiration Point in Clitheral, MN.